 He’s been much improved recently.
-But £52million was a bit bloody steep, wasn’t it?
+But £52million was a bit steep, wasn’t it?

-I mean, he’s United captain and they’re probably worse without him.
-But that blunder against Leicester was painful to watch.
+Yeah, he’s United captain and they’re probably worse without him.
+But there were times last season where it was a bit painful to watch.

 Forget Harry Maguire mistake for a minute.
 This is how Manchester United should be pressing.
 Leicester are better at pressing than United.
 This is on Ole Gunnar Solskjaer ! pic.twitter.com/wPHw7l927c

 — Lij (@ElijahKyama) October 17, 2021

 Signed from Ajax for £35million, Van de Beek was an injection of hope that United might pursue a high-pressing style given the sort of team the Dutch midfielder played in at Ajax.